Print This Page

 5. Molasses - Dry or liquid molasses can be used to kill off hard to control weeds – even nutsedge.
 The dry product is used at 20 lbs. per 1000 sq. ft. as a fertilizer and fire ant repellant.
 Doubling that rate causes a herbicidal effect on certain weeds.
 Liquid molasses used at about a cup per gallon of water kills nutsedge.
 It usually takes 2 or 3 applications and the nutsedge slowly dies away.

 - The best choice for herbicide use is 10% white vinegar made from grain alcohol.
 It should be used full strength.
 I've mentioned 20% in the past, but it is stronger than needed and too expensive.
 There is one exception.
-Nature’s Guide now has a 20% vinegar legally registered for weed control.
+Several vinegar suppliers now have a 20% vinegar legally registered for weed control.

 7. Hand Tools – Hand weeding is still legal and recommended – and it doesn’t take that much time if done a little at a time on a regular basis.
 Regular hoes, stirrup hoes, weed “poppers” and “twisters” are among the choices.